Societal commitment

 For many years, Cegos has provided financial support to initiatives that make education and training more accessible to everyone, everywhere in the world.

-As a sponsor of UNICEF since 2016, we are continuing our commitment to education by backing the “GIRL POWER” programme in Côte d'Ivoire.
+As a sponsor of UNICEF since 2016, we are continuing our commitment to education by backing the “Skills4adolescents” programme in Burundi.

 Cegos has been supporting the Paris-Tegu association since 2020.